panagiotamoraiti/FreeCodeCamp-Machine-Learning-with-Python/README.md

-# FreeCodeCamp-Machine Learning with Python (Tensorflow)
+# FreeCodeCamp-Machine Learning with Python (TensorFlow)

 The repository contains machine learning projects that i worked on for completing the 'FreeCodeCamp Machine Learning with Python' course in freeCodeCamp.org
 \